 - Average Colorado premium: $181

-Judging by the past trend of small yearly price increases, it might also be reasonable to expect a modest rate increase in 2015 and beyond.
-Also, supplement rates vary by location, plan level, and sometimes, health and age.
-Even within the same state and city, rates can vary by company for the same supplement plan level.
+Judging by the past trend of small yearly price increases, it might also be reasonable to expect a modest rate increase in future years.
+Also, in 2018 Medicare supplement rates continue to vary by location, plan level, and sometimes, health and age.
+Even within the same state and city, rates can vary by the company for the same Medicare supplement plan level.